oracle/terraform-provider-oci/website/docs/d/containerengine_node_pool.html.markdown

 	* `state` - The state of the node.
 	* `subnet_id` - The OCID of the subnet in which this node is placed.
 * `quantity_per_subnet` - The number of nodes in each subnet.
+* `secondary_vnics` - A list of secondary vnics to attach to nodes
+	* `create_vnic_details` - The properties of the secondary vnics
+		* `application_resources` - The application resource that corresponds to this secondary vnic.
+Used to map pods to this specific vnic for scheduling
+		* `assign_ipv6ip` - Whether to allocate an IPv6 address at instance and VNIC creation from an IPv6 enabled subnet
+		* `assign_public_ip` - Whether the VNIC should be assigned a public IP address
+		* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
+		* `display_name` - Display name for secondary vnic
+		* `freeform_tags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
+		* `ip_count` - The number of ip addresses to attach to secondary vnic
+		* `ipv6address_ipv6subnet_cidr_pair_details` - A list of IPv6 prefixes from which the VNIC should be assigned an IPv6 address.
+You can provide only the prefix  and Oracle Cloud Infrastructure selects an available address from the range.
+You can optionally choose to leave the prefix range empty  and instead provide the specific IPv6 address that should be used from within that range.
+			* `ipv6address` - An IPv6 address of your choice.
+Must be an available IPv6 address within the subnet's prefix
+			* `ipv6subnet_cidr` - The IPv6 prefix allocated to the subnet
+		* `nsg_ids` - A list of the OCIDs of the network security groups (NSGs) to add the VNIC to
+		* `skip_source_dest_check` - Whether the source/destination check is disabled on the VNIC
+		* `subnet_id` - the ocid of the subnet to create the vnic in
+	* `display_name` - Display name for vnic attachment
+	* `nic_index` - Which physical network interface card (NIC) the VNIC will use
 * `ssh_public_key` - The SSH public key on each node in the node pool on launch.
 * `state` - The state of the nodepool.
 * `subnet_ids` - The OCIDs of the subnets in which to place nodes for this node pool.